lrc-se/aoc-2023/README.md

 ### Day 14

 Ended up with quite a bit of repetition, but it's also rather fast.
 Used a simple checksum approach to find the period in part 2.

+### Day 15

+Thought about doing a thing with linked lists in part 2, but it turns out that regular lists were very fast as it was, so I left it at that.